WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training

-Inspired by the above studies, in this paper, we propose a fully parallel multi-singer SVS system and employ adversarial training to prompt the more realistic spectrogram and waveform generation sequentially.
-The highlights of our work can be summarized as follows: \begin{itemize} \item We propose an efficient and robust multi-singer SVS system composed of fully parallel architectures without any recurrent unit, and it is feasible to do singer adaptation with limited singing data. \item A generic, simple but effective couple of multi-random area discriminators with each singer's identity as the condition are leveraged to train the acoustic model jointly with the traditional L1 loss, which can significantly ease the over-smoothing problem and improve the quality of the Mel-spectrogram.
-By the way, we adopt an effective multi-receptive dilated convolutional Postnet following the FFT-based acoustic model. \item With the linearly-interpolated F0 sequence and Mel-spectrogram produced by the acoustic model, a carefully designed GAN-based vocoder is introduced, which works well for both SVS and TTS tasks.
+Inspired by the above studies, in this paper, we propose a fully parallel multi-singer SVS system and employ adversarial training to prompt the realistic spectrogram and waveform generation sequentially.
+The highlights of our work can be summarized as follows: \begin{itemize} \item We propose an efficient and robust multi-singer SVS system composed of fully parallel architectures without any recurrent unit, and it is feasible to do singer adaptation with limited singing data. \item A generic, simple but effective couple of multi random area discriminators with each singer's identity as the condition are leveraged to train the acoustic model jointly with the traditional L1 loss, which can significantly ease the over-smoothing problem and improve the quality of the predicted Mel-spectrogram.
+By the way, we adopt an effective multi-receptive dilated convolutional Postnet following the FFT-based acoustic model. \item With the linearly-interpolated F0 sequence and Mel-spectrogram produced by the acoustic model, a carefully designed GAN-based vocoder is introduced, which works well for capturing the different distributions of many singers' data.
 To enhance the performance and training stability, we leverage the speaker identity information to the intermediate layer of each discriminator. \end{itemize} Our proposed system is an extension work with our previous work WeSinger~\cite{zhang2022wesinger}, which is a data-augmented SVS system with pitch-weighted progressive loss and takes the 24 kHz LPCNet as the neural vocoder.
-Our work in this paper shares many hyper-parameter settings, data augmentation techniques, and auxiliary loss functions with WeSinger~\cite{zhang2022wesinger}.
+This work shares many hyper-parameter settings, data augmentation techniques, and auxiliary loss functions with WeSinger~\cite{zhang2022wesinger}.
 Therefore, our proposed system in this paper is named WeSinger 2.
 Experimental results indicated that WeSinger 2 can generate natural and high-quality singing voices more efficiently, and several ablation studies demonstrated the effectiveness of our designs.